axvr/apart.vim/README.md

 # Apart.vim

-*A simple auto-bracket/quote plugin for Vim.*
+*A simple auto-bracket/quote plugin for Vim and Neovim.*

 This plugin is designed to work for all file types, but offers additional functionality for the [S-expression](https://en.wikipedia.org/wiki/S-expression)